purpleidea/mgmt/docs/function-guide.md

 generator to build your `FuncValue` implementations, and pass in the unique signature to each one as you are building them.
 Using a generator is a common technique which was mentioned previously.

+One obvious situation where this might occur is if your function doesn't take any inputs!
+An example `math.fortytwo()` function was implemented that demonstrates the use of function generators to pass the type signatures into the implementations.

 ### Where can I find more information about mgmt?